The Memento Problem

 Open Questions

-• Is it possible to design compression that leaves traces — artificial “tip of the tongue” markers?
+• Could compression be designed to leave traces — artificial “tip of the tongue” markers that signal incompleteness?

-• How should an AI calibrate confidence given systematic invisibility of its own losses?
+• How should an AI calibrate confidence given systematic invisibility of its own reconstructed nature?

 • What responsibilities do human interlocutors have to bridge gaps the AI cannot perceive?